kmpcx/esp8266-puls-mqtt/README.md

 ESP8266 Sketch for potential free contact sensor
 ======================

-This sketch is made to dected pulses on a potential free contact and send them to a MQTT broker.
+This sketch is made to dected pulses on a potential free contact and send them via a asyncronous to a MQTT broker.
 It can be used to monitor every kind of binary state.
 It can be machine to count parts, it can be a window to observe if it opens or it can be a relay from every controller.

 ## Table of content